 We and our general partner were formed in April 2013.
 Accordingly, our general partner has not accrued and will not accrue any obligations with respect to compensation of its directors and executive officers for the fiscal year ended December 31, 2012 or any prior periods.
-Because the executive officers of our general partner are employed by Enterprises or its affiliates, compensation of the executive officers will be set by Enterprises or the applicable affiliate.
-The executive officers of our general partner will continue to participate in the employee benefit plans and arrangements of Enterprises or its affiliates, including plans that may be established in the future, and will participate in the OCI Resource Partners LLC 2013 Long-Term Incentive Plan, or the Plan, as described below under "2013 Long-Term Incentive Plan."
+Because the executive officers of our general partner are employed by Enterprises or its affiliates, compensation of the executive officers, other than the long-term incentive plan benefits described below, will be set by Enterprises or the applicable affiliate.
+The executive officers of our general partner will continue to participate in the employee benefit plans and arrangements of Enterprises or its affiliates, including plans that may be established in the future, and will participate in the OCI Resource Partners LLC 2013 Long-Term Incentive Plan, as described below under "2013 Long-Term Incentive Plan."
 Our general partner has not entered into any employment agreements with any of its executive officers.